Lanzelot1/Omnex/SECURITY.md

 ## Reporting a Vulnerability

-Please report security vulnerabilities by emailing security@omnex.ai
+Please report security vulnerabilities by creating a private security advisory on GitHub or contacting the maintainers directly

 **Do not report security vulnerabilities through public GitHub issues.**